nythrox/effects.js/README.md

 `then: (value) => void` should be called when the handler is done, passing in the result of the handler. this should only be called once

-You can also use the generator version, which simplifies the proccess a lot
+You can also use the generator version
 ```javascript
 const withLog = handler({
   return: genHandler(function*(value) {